ruggerocastagnola/Arduino-Timer/README.md

 * Open the Arduino IDE and `#include <timer.h>;`

 ### What it is for
-This is a very small and rough library for looping and non-looping timers.
+This is a very basic and rough library for looping and non-looping timers.
 It is useful for triggering a function every n milliseconds, or reading values out of a sensor.
-There are lots of timer libraries for the Arduino.
-This one is about keeping it to the barebones.
+There are lots of good timer libraries for the Arduino.
+I wrote this one to have a simple start/stop interface for quick setups with sensors.

 ### Usage
 Reading values out of pin 4 every 100ms